sigul/ulysses-stylesheets/README.md

 # ulysses-printed-book-stylesheet
-A less stylesheet to create a printed book with Ulysses app.
+A ulss stylesheet to create a printed book with Ulysses app.

+This is a work in progress, please fork it if you like to work together.